jzchenriver/PIN-DGA/README.md

 # PIN-DGA

-The codes, data, and models will be avialabel once the review is completed.
+The codes, data, and models will be available after the review.